RGraph is a JavaScript charts library based on

 tag

-array. accessible
+accessible

-argument should be an object which contains the details of what you want to search for.
-The arguments are ORed, so if you search specify two criteria and two different nodes match - both nodes will be returned.
+If you use accessible text then you can use this function to retrieve the dom nodes (that are span tags) of the text.
+The options argument should be an object that contains the details of what you want to search for.
+The arguments are ORed, so if you specify two criteria and two different nodes match - both nodes will be returned.
 The object can contain the following:

 id

-- The ID of the canvas tag.
-If you prefer you can give the object argument instead. -
+The id of the canvas tag.
+If you prefer you can give the object argument instead.

 object